-The AT program encourages students to study abroad during their time at Whitworth.
-In a healthcare professional program such as Whitworth's, opportunities for full-semester study abroad may be limited by course sequencing.
-However, several shorter study-abroad opportunities exist during Jan Term and May Term.
-Admitted students should discuss study-abroad opportunities and scheduling with their academic advisor and with AT Program Director Cynthia Wright.
+The AT program encourages undergraduate students to study abroad during their time at Whitworth.
+In addition to a full semester abroad, several short-term study-abroad opportunities exist during Jan Term and May Term.
+Undergraduate students should discuss study-abroad opportunities and scheduling with their academic advisor and with AT Program Director Cynthia Wright.

-Two opportunities specific to the Athletic Training Program include a health sciences trip to Costa Rica and a seminar in sports medicine in Japan.
-Additional study-abroad courses open to all Whitworth students can be found on the Off-Campus Studies website.
+One opportunity specific to athletic training students is a seminar in sports medicine in Japan.
+Additional study-abroad courses open to all Whitworth students can be found on the off-campus programs webpage.